 The most famous of Straub-Huillet’s works, Chronicle of Anna Magdalena Bach remains a singular approach to the musician biopic.

-This beautiful standalone release presents a more wallet-friendly option than Ingmar Bergman’s Cinema to owning one of the director’s finest early works.
+This is a more wallet-friendly option than Ingmar Bergman's Cinema to owning one of the director's finest early works.

 Cornel Wilde’s directorial career is ripe for rediscovery.
 This pure, relentless yarn is a great place to start.

 The filmmaker discusses the inherently cinematic quality of women, his fascination with the eyes of technology, and more.

 The film unfolds simultaneously as thorny narrative and profoundly personal documentary.

 The earthiest of Japanese New Wave directors, Shohei Imamura goes fascinatingly meta in A Man Vanishes.

 The Long Day Closes is both less dark and more radical than Terence Davies’s prior Distant Voices, Still Lives.

 Mise-en-scène choices, improvised pietàs, and the leading lady’s driving arrangements were some of the topics of our discussion.